BBBBBbruce/PhysicsSim/README.md

 # class documentation

-## Objects
+### Objects

-base class of the objects in the world, store information of the
+base class of the objects in the world, store information of the objects that spawned

+### StaticObj

+inherited class from Objects. spawned as world statics.
+Cannot move or deform.
+Collision detection is allowed.

+### DynamicObj

+inherited class from Objects.
+Spawned as world dynamic.
+Has 2 extra properties: velocity and mass (use for physics simulation) And more properties could be added for deformable simulation

+### Engine

+Base class of physics engine, process the world and predict the next state

+### NewtonRigid

+inherited class from Engine. using the basics Newton's laws.

+### other simulation

+FEM, PBD, PD, etc: adding later

+### World

+pasring files, calling engines to simulate, export setup for the current state, etc

+### GracphisRenderer

+render the world and display.